 Hockney was also inspired by the work of Henri Matisse and Marc Chagall, painters who also worked in stained glass.

-The window reflects The Queen as a countrywoman and her widespread delight in, and yearning for, the countryside, and is described by Hockney as "a celebration".
+The window reflects Queen Elizabeth II's interest and delight in the countryside, and is described by Hockney as "a celebration".

 Stained glass artists and craftspeople at Barley Studio created the window using traditional techniques, working with the artist to translate his vision into glass.
 Barley Studio is a leading stained glass studio of over forty years based in York.